tanbiranjum/kwikdeploy/CONTRIBUTING.md

 # Contributing to KwikDeploy
-Thank you for considering Contributing to KwikDeploy.
+Thank you for considering to contribute to KwikDeploy.
 Every contribution helps!

 Contribution does not only mean writing code and sending pull requests.
 You can contribute in other ways too like: